bportnoy/yahtzee/Readme.md

 This tool uses [Random.org](http://www.random.org) to generate five random integers for each word in your passphrase, which corresponds to a word in the [Diceware8k](http://world.std.com/~reinhold/dicewarefaq.html#diceware8k) list.

 ##Using Yahtzee
-If you have Node installed, either clone this repo or run:
+It's easy!
+If you have Node installed, just clone this repo to your machine.

-    npm install yahtzee-pw

 Then at the command line, type:

     node yahtzee <<#>>